kontena/pharos-docs/install.md

 Pharos Cluster executable can be downloaded from [releases](https://github.com/kontena/pharos-cluster/releases/latest).
 Binaries should work on any recent 64bit MacOS or Linux machine.

+Once downloaded, add the binary location to your `PATH` environment or move the binary to some location already in the `PATH`.
+Remember to also set executable bit on the binary.

 ## Host Requirements

 ### Supported Host Operating Systems